arabdigitalexpression/Distribut.io/README.md

 Server test launched! (status is BUILD)

 Access it with `ssh -i /home/ubuntu/snap/microstack/common/.ssh/id_microstack cirros@10.20.20.204`

-Important:
+**Important:**

 When connecting to the instance over SSH from a compute node, OpenStack security groups will need to be configured.

 From the control node, access the instance using the private SSH key associated with the default keypair:

-ssh -i /home/ubuntu/snap/microstack/common/.ssh/id_microstack cirros@10.20.20.204
+`ssh -i /home/ubuntu/snap/microstack/common/.ssh/id_microstack cirros@10.20.20.204`

 Note:

 If you receive the error message sign_and_send_pubkey: no mutual signature supported then you will need to use the PubkeyAcceptedKeyTypes option to allow for older key types.
-The complete command will look like this: ssh -o "PubkeyAcceptedKeyTypes +ssh-rsa" -i /home/ubuntu/snap/microstack/common/.ssh/id_microstack cirros@10.20.20.204
+The complete command will look like this: `ssh -o "PubkeyAcceptedKeyTypes +ssh-rsa" -i /home/ubuntu/snap/microstack/common/.ssh/id_microstack cirros@10.20.20.204`

-Access the cloud dashboard
+### Access the cloud dashboard

 You can log in to the web UI by pointing your browser to the following URL:

 https://10.20.20.1

 The username is ‘admin’ and the password is obtained in this way:

-sudo snap get microstack config.credentials.keystone-password Sample password:
+`sudo snap get microstack config.credentials.keystone-password`

-OXUJ4zZWTTCuPetUQbbBm3LFL2IWXioK

 ## BOINC

-## Requirements
+### Requirements

 If you are hosting your server on a Linux machine, the requirements are,